Many of our students undertake periods of study at universities in Asia as part of their Flinders degree.

 Interested in honours?
 An honours program value-adds to your undergraduate degree, and gives you the opportunity to undertake research on topics that are of special interest to you.

-Our honours coordinator - Priyambudi Sulistiyanto - can provide specific information for Asian Studies and Indonesian language students.
+Our honours coordinator - Priyambudi Sulistiyanto - can provide specific information for Asian Studies students.

-As a guide, some past Asian Studies and Indonesian student honours thesis topics have been -
+As a guide, some past Asian Studies student honours thesis topics have been -

 - Heather Earl, 2009, 'It's as though I've just moved from one village to another': The social life of Indonesian university students in Australia.
 Expectations, strategies, and levels of satisfaction (Seperti pindah kampung saja: Kehidupan sosial mahasiswa pasca arjana Indonesia di Australia: Ekspektasi, strategi dan tingkat kepuasan.)